-The Bohemian island of Formentera, Balearic Islands is an unspoiled, peaceful paradise with gorgeous beaches, and sparkling waters.
+The Formentera Balearic Islands are an unspoiled, peaceful paradise with gorgeous beaches, and sparkling waters.
 You’ll find beaches with the whitest sand and waters more crystalline than you could ever hope for.
 This island is one of the most idyllic destinations in the Balearic Islands.
 Many believe that the beaches on Formentera are among the best in the world and when you get there, you will think so too.
 Playa de Ses Illetes is ranked one of the 20 best beaches in the world.
 Off the beaten track and away from the main beaches, you can discover many deserted coves to take you away from the crowds.

 Formentera is a great destination when you just want to lie on a beach, eat fine food, drink good wine and sleep long languorous hours.
 You can stay on Formentera for deep relaxation or just head over for a day’s visit from Ibiza.
 You could see the entire island in a day, but it’s better to take in the island at a slow pace.
 Laze on a beach, have lunch in a beach-side chiringuito, or take a walk around one of its small villages.
 This is also a great place to take a walk, either by the coast or inland.
 Take in the breathtaking views from fields or cliff tops and stand in awe at the beauty.
 Many like to hike to the old lighthouses, or seek out ancient caves, and all go to watch the incredible sunset.

 The sea, with its clear waters is perfect for snorkeling or diving with an amazing kaleidoscope of marine life just under the surface of the water.
 The openness of the island means that there few shady spots, so you’ll want to use a good sunscreen.